Ikennaf1/blasta/README.md

     ```

 - Start the development server

+    On Windows, launch command line or powershell as administrator, and then run the following command:
     ```
-    php artisan blasta:serve
+    php serve
     ```

+    On Unix based systems, run the following command:
+    ```
+    sudo php serve
+    ```

+    *It is important to note that you only need to run the development server as administrator once: during installation.
+After installation, you can run the development server normally without issues.*

-- Visit https://localhost:8000 and go through the One-click installation
+- Visit https://localhost:8000 on your browser and go through the One-click installation

-- Register and write your first post!
+- Once installation is done, go through the registration process, and write your first post!

 ## License